-Regular dental examinations help protect your oral health allowing for early intervention should any problems arise with your teeth or your gums.
+Regular dental examinations and hygiene therapy are vital to help protect your oral health.
+This allows for prevention and early intervention, should any problems arise with your teeth or your gums.

-Your Dentist will assess your jaw joints, muscles and salivary glands for any irregularities.
+Your Dentist will complete a comprehensive dental health examination.
+This will include assessing your jaw joints, muscles and salivary glands for any irregularities.
 A full examination of your mouth will be carried out, which includes oral cancer screening.
-An assessment of your teeth will be completed, evaluating your overall risk of tooth decay and gum disease.
+An assessment of your teeth and gums will then be completed, evaluating your overall risk of tooth decay and gum disease.

 At this consultation we will provide you with both your immediate and long term dental care options.
-Your immediate dental care may involve treatment that is required to make your mouth healthy again such as restorations, hygienist visits and other dental treatments.
+Your immediate dental care may involve treatment that is required to make your mouth healthy again such as fillings, hygienist visits or any other more advanced dental treatments.

 X-rays are taken at routine intervals to help assess for any signs of decay in-between the teeth or underneath any fillings.
-We also use an intra-oral digital scan and, if indicated, a CBCT scan to ensure all investigative methods are used on our patients.
+We also have an intra-oral digital scan and a CBCT scan to use if indication to ensure all investigative methods are available to our patients.
 We provide all of this in-house to make sure nothing goes unnoticed.

 The aim of regular hygiene therapy is to keep your gums and teeth healthy.
 A dental Hygienist is specially trained in cleaning and scaling the teeth.
 As such they are a vital member of the dental team.